wp-plugins/game-schedules/readme.txt

 Sure.
 The software doesn't know or care that the entries are "games".
 The references are to "game schedule" and "sched_games", only because that was original purpose of the plugin.
 Note however that it has no 'calendar' features, it just provides a simple list of events as a table.

 = Can I set up separate schedules for different teams and/or different seasons? = Yes.
 A unique schedule ID defines each schedule.
 It is the primary argument for shortcodes and the primary option for the widgets.
 For all practical purposes, you can set up many schedules as you want.
-So for example schedule 1 could be the varsity in 2012, schedule 2 the JV in 2012, schedule 3 the frosh in 2012, and schedules 4-6 could be the same teams in 2013.
+So for example schedule '2012-varsity' could be the varsity schedule 2012, schedule '2' the JV in 2012, schedule 'frosh-basketball' the frosh in 2012, and schedules 4-6 could be the same teams in 2013.
+(Schedule ID's must be in WordPress 'slug format'.
+I suggest using descriptive slugs, but numbers would work just fine.)

 = I live in Split, Croatia (or wherever).
 Does the plugin support other languages? = The plugin supports localization as of version 2.0.
 If you happen to live in Split, you're in luck.
 A Croatian translation is contained in the /lang directory.
 (Thanks Juraj!)
 A Spanish translation was added in version 2.4.
 (Thanks Roberto!)
 A Swiss German version is new to version 3.0.
 (Thanks Chris!)
 These translation files may need to be updated for version 3.0 and all its new features.
 A Finnish version will be added to the next release after 3.0, it is in the trunk now.
 (Thanks Lauri!) =NOTE:= Many more strings have been added in version 4.0 on both the front and back ends, so these translations need to be updated.